fzliu/fzliu.github.io/_posts/2022-02-07-my-experience-living-and-working-in-china-part-i.md

 redirect_from: /2022/02/07/my_experience_living_and_working_in_china_part_i.html
 ---

 _In this four-part article, I’ll go over some of the lessons I learned living and doing business in China’s tech industry.
-During my time in China, I’ve led a team of 10+ engineers to develop a location-based IoT and sensing platform, co-founded an open-source project called [Towhee](https://github.com/towhee-io/towhee) (please consider giving it a star_ 😊_), and developed countless relationships with folks in a number of difference cities (many of whom I now consider good friends).
+During my time in China, I’ve led a team of 10+ engineers to develop a location-based IoT and sensing platform, co-founded an open-source project called [Towhee](https://github.com/towhee-io/towhee), and developed countless relationships with folks in a number of difference cities (many of whom I now consider good friends).
 I’ll go over some of the common misconceptions about China ranging from living and working in China to the government’s pandemic response._

 _Part I of this blog post covers some of the basics without diving too deep into the tech world: some interesting things I learned while living, working, and interacting in China.
 If you have any questions, comments, or concerns, feel free to connect with me on [Twitter](https://twitter.com/frankzliu) or [Linkedin](https://www.linkedin.com/in/fzliu/).
 Thanks for reading!_